kehantan/labbook/docs/assays/antiviral.rst

 Antiviral assay
 ===============

-Antiviral assay is a modified plaque assay. :footcite:t:`lani2016antiviral,florez2022vitro`
+Antiviral assay is a modified plaque assay.
+The reference can be found in articles published by :footcite:t:`lani2016antiviral,florez2022vitro`.

-:footcite:p:`lani2016antiviral`
+footcite p :footcite:p:`lani2016antiviral`

-:footcite:`lani2016antiviral`
+cite t :cite:t:`lani2016antiviral`

+cite p :cite:p:`lani2016antiviral`

 Before we do antiviral assay, we should do a regular plaque assay to quantify the virus titer of the virus stock.
 This is because we need to fix the multiplicity of infection (MOI) to a number, i.e.: MOI of 1, means each cell will have 1 virus particle infected, MOI of 2 will have 2 virus particle infecting 1 cell, etc.